Thasi-03/my-assignment/README.md

-Assignment 1 — Accessible Tabs Generator (Next.js)
+Assignment 1 CSE3CWA

 Name: Thasigaran Sagadevan
 Student No: 21969946

-A small Next.js app that generates a single-file HTML tabs component with inline CSS/JS only (no classes).
+A Next.js app that generates a single-file HTML tabs component with inline CSS/JS only (no classes).
-Includes: Header (student no., nav, hamburger + transform, theme toggle), Breadcrumbs, Footer, and a minimal About page (name, student no., how-to video).
+Includes: Header (student no., nav, hamburger + transform, theme toggle), Breadcrumbs, Footer; a About page (name, student no., how-to video), and coding-races, court room, escape room pages which can be modified later.

 Requirements